dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 	and then in the `new` method accept a function argument for the `buffer`
 3. You could simply return a Tuple from the `new` method with `buffer` and `beasts`

-The most common (and fastest) way in rust is `3` so let's go with that.
+The most common (and fastest) way in Rust is `3` so let's go with that.

 ```rust {data-file="board.rs", data-fold="['9-30', '35-42', '50-62', '75-110']", hl_lines=[6, 32, 47, "64-73"]}
 use rand::seq::SliceRandom;